uio-bmi/immuneML/docs/source/galaxy/galaxy_dataset.rst

 :ref:`advanced <Using the advanced 'Create dataset' interface>` interface.
 The simplified interface is fully button-based, and relies on default settings for importing datasets.
 The advanced interface gives full control over import settings through a YAML specification.
 In most cases, the simplified interface will suffice.

-If your history contains more than 100 files, you may want to consider :ref:`making a Galaxy collection directly from files <Making a Galaxy collection directly from files>`.
+If your history contains more than 100 files, you may want to consider using a Galaxy collection as input :ref:`using a Galaxy collection as input <Using a Galaxy collection as input>`.

 See also the following example Galaxy histories, showing how to run the tool: